peterlugtig/peterlugtig.github.io/content/authors/peterlugtig/_index.md

 - Visitors
 ---

-Peter Lugtig is an associate professor at the [department of Methodology and Statistics](https://www.uu.nl/en/organisation/methodology-and-statistics) at Utrecht University, where he specializes in data quality.
+Peter Lugtig is professor 'data quality' at the [department of Methodology and Statistics](https://www.uu.nl/en/organisation/methodology-and-statistics) at Utrecht University.
 This includes statistical modeling of data quality components, survey methodology, methods of inferences using a mix of designed data and big data, and the use of sensor technology and apps in smartphones for social science research.

-Next to his research, he has a passion for teaching and thus is involved in several Bachelor's, Master's and post-graduate courses about statistics and survey methodology.
-He is also involved in innovating teaching, and organization and management of the teaching and research projects.
-He is a member of the management board of the [European Master of Official Statistics](https://cros.ec.europa.eu/book-page/european-master-official-statistics-emos), serves on several advisory and management boards of social science projects (see [CV](files/CV.pdf)), and currently serves as the head of the department of Methodology and Statistics.
+Next to his research, he has a passion for teaching and  is involved in several Bachelor's, Master's and post-graduate courses about statistics and survey methodology.
+He is a member of the management board of the [European Master of Official Statistics](https://cros.ec.europa.eu/book-page/european-master-official-statistics-emos), sits on several advisory and management boards of social science projects (see [CV](files/CV.pdf)), does consulting for governmental agencies on data collection methods and data quality, and currently serves as the head of the department of Methodology and Statistics.